Will I be allowed to swim or play badminton? SportSG answers questions on new Covid-19 rules

 Q: I am moving my classes at the outdoor area near to my indoor facility.
 Can my participants enter to use the toilet/shower facilities in my gym/exercise studios after they are done with the physical activity?

-A: Yes, they may use the toilet/shower facilities subject to prevailing safe management measures such as facility capacity and safe distancing.
+A: Yes, they may use the toilet/shower facilities subject to prevailing SMMs such as facility capacity and safe distancing.

-You have to ensure that they do not linger in the premises/use any of the equipment within.
+You have to ensure that they do not linger in the premises or use any of the equipment within.

-If you are not able to ensure participants' compliance to the necessary safe management measures, you are advised to close off the toilet/shower facilities.
+If you are not able to ensure participants' compliance to the necessary SMMs, you are advised to close off the toilet/shower facilities.

 Do seek the approval of the venue owner of the outdoor location that you will be using, before you move your classes outdoors.

 Q: I am a freelance instructor and the gym/fitness/exercise studio that I provide my services to is closed.
+Can I conduct my classes with up to two people at home?

 A: You are strongly discouraged from doing so.